underscoreio/underscoreio/src/html/_books/essential-scala.md

       buttonLabel: "Buy now - $50"
       cover: "/images/books/essential-scala.png"
       description: |
-        Download the course textbook, complete with exercises and solutions, in HTML, PDF, and ePub formats.
+        Download the  textbook, complete with exercises and solutions, in HTML, PDF, and ePub formats.
 bookPage:
   showSidebar: true
 ---

 ## Overview

-Essential Scala is a two day course aimed at experienced developers who are encountering Scala for the first time.
+Essential Scala is aimed at experienced developers who are encountering Scala for the first time.
 Put your existing skills to use mastering Scala's combination of object-oriented and functional programming.

-The course teaches you Scala from the basics of its syntax to advanced problem solving techniques.
+The text teaches you Scala from the basics of its syntax to advanced problem solving techniques.
 We place a heavy focus on developing the functional programming mindset you need to get the most out of the language.
-Each section has a practical focus, mixing presentation with in-depth hands-on labs and exercises.
+Each section has a practical focus, mixing content with in-depth and exercises.

-If you are an experienced developer taking your first steps in Scala and want to get up to speed quickly then this is the course for you.
+If you are an experienced developer taking your first steps in Scala and want to get up to speed quickly then this is the text for you.

 ## Prerequisites

-To benefit from this course you should have one to two years' experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language and a good general understanding of object-oriented or functional programming language concepts.
+To benefit from this text you should have one to two years' experience with an object-oriented (e.g. Java, C#) or functional (e.g. Haskell, Lisp) programming language and a good general understanding of object-oriented or functional programming language concepts.

 ## Learning Outcomes